 Base Artifact Type

 The BaseArtifactType is the fundamental abstract type used by all of the artifact models in S-RAMP.
-It contains all of the common metadata which describes an artifact instance.
-All artifact instances which are based on the BaseArtifactType contain the following metadata:
+It contains all of the common metadata that describes an artifact instance.
+All artifact instances that are based on the BaseArtifactType contain the following metadata:

 Built-in Properties: